 Most of our students choose to double major or pursue various certificates in Sustainability, Historic Preservation, or the area studies of University Center for International Studies.
 They are active in the community as well as in various academic pursuits, and being involved with the community is critical for a student in relation to developing an understanding of their surrounding environment as Pittsburgh is the home to many non-profit opportunities.
 As a matter of fact, most Urban Studies classes require some community-based research project to enrich the relations within the immediate urban environment.

 We understand that having options is essential to allowing students to fully explore their academic possibilities, and we are dedicated to providing our students with plenty of research opportunities.
-Professor Michael Glass and Professor Waverly Duck have each included students on recent research projects which have led to peer-reviewed publications--that means those students earned a resume-building publication credit before completing their undergraduate degrees.
+Our professors have included students on recent research projects which have led to peer-reviewed publications--that means those students earned a resume-building publication credit before completing their undergraduate degrees.

 Considering Study Abroad?